Hawk Industries Type 97

-The Hawk Industries Type 97 (97式18.4mm防暴枪 (97 Shì 18.4mm Fángbào Qiāng)) is the factory and official Chinese military and police designation of a shotgun design patterned after the Remington Model 870 manufactured by Hawk Industries, a division of the China North Industries Corporation (officially abbreviated as Norinco).
-The Type 97 is the base design of a variety of models with multiple configurations to suit different purposes and applications.
+The Hawk Industries Type 97 (97式18.4mm防暴枪 (97 Shì 18.4mm Fángbào Qiāng)) is the factory and official Chinese military and police designation of a shotgun design patterned after the Remington Model 870, and manufactured by Hawk Industries, a division of the China North Industries Corporation (officially abbreviated as Norinco).

 History

 Hawk Industries is based out of Qiqihar, Heilongjiang in northern China and was founded in 1954.

-The company designed the Type 97 in the late 90s as well a wide variety of shotguns for both export, and domestic use, and for civilian, hunting, police and military purposes.
+The company designed the Type 97 in the late 90's as well a wide variety of shotguns for both export, and domestic use, and for civilian, hunting, police and military purposes.

+Operation

+In both civilian and Military/LE models, shells are fed into the chamber either semi-automatically (gas-operated) or by pump action depending on the system of operation configuration.

+Non-lethal ammunition, such as rubber bullets and pepper-spray projectiles, typically lack the power to fully send the bolt carrier to the rear resetting the firing pin in semi-automatic firearms, and thus can only be loaded into pump action guns which rely on the user rather than the energy of the ammunition to cycle the shells.

 Design

+The Type 97 is the base designation attributed to a variety of models with multiple configurations to suit different purposes and applications.

 Type 97

 The Hawk Type 97 is patterned after the Remington 870.
 The base Type 97 configuration has a pistol grip and no stock, and often has a foregrip foreend.

 Type 97-1

 The Type 97-1 looks almost identical to the Remington 870 (with which many parts are interchangeable), and is significantly cheaper.

-These shotguns are all chambered in 12-gauge, however, the internal barrel diameter is typically denoted metrically (18.4mm) in China.
+These shotguns are all chambered in 12-gauge, however, the internal barrel diameter is typically denoted metrically in China (18.4mm).

 The civilian, and all other variants are capable of firing powerful 3 inch shotgun shells (76 mm), but can also fire shorter and weaker shells.

 Shells are loaded into a 5+1 internal under-barrel tube, and there is a heat shroud over the barrel.
 The civilian models are 35 inches (900 mm) long.

 The Type 97-1 has been adopted by the People's Armed Police (PAP) as the "18.4mm Type 97-1 Anti-riot gun", and the PF26W2 is the hunting variant.

 The export designation of the Type 97-1 is the Norinco HP9-1, or also the Hawk 982.